tpolito/old-portfolio/README.md

 This is the code for my *old* portfolio.
 A simple one page site, with a contact form.
-This site can be viewed at [tylerpolito.info](tylerpolito.info), but is no longer being updated.
+Is no longer being updated, see my [blog here](https://tpolito.dev/) for more info.